Browse by Medical Category

-Art Saavedra, MD, PhD, MBA is the Medical Director of the Medical Dermatology Division of the Department of Dermatology at the Massachusetts General Hospital.
-He is an Assistant Professor of Dermatology at the Harvard Medical School and attends at the MGH Cancer Center.
+Art Saavedra, MD, PhD, MBA is the Vice Chairman for Clinical Affairs and Director of Medical Dermatology for the Department of Dermatology at Massachusetts General Hospital.
+He is an Associate Professor of Dermatology at the Harvard Medical School and attends at the MGH Cancer Center.

 Dr. Saavedra received a combined doctoral and medical degree from the University of Pennsylvania, with specialized training in Pharmacology, after graduating Magna Cum Laude from Harvard College with a degree in Biological Sciences.
 He completed residency training in Internal Medicine at the Brigham and Women's Hospital, where he also served as Chief Resident.
 He is a graduate of the Harvard Combined Dermatology Residency Training Program and a fellowship trained Dermatopathologist.